sujitdmello/kind-k3d-codespaces-template/README.md

 # from Codespaces terminal

-# make and deploy a local version of LodeRunner to k8s
+# make and deploy a local version of WebV to k8s
-make loderunner
+make webv

 ```